RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/ActivityPub_(Mastodon).md

 Certain ActivityPub implementations, such as [Mastodon](https://docs.joinmastodon.org/spec/security/#http) and [Pleroma](https://docs-develop.pleroma.social/backend/configuration/cheatsheet/#activitypub), allow instances to require requests to ActivityPub endpoints to be signed.
 RSS-Bridge can handle the HTTP signature header if a private key is provided, while the ActivityPub instance must be able to know the corresponding public key.

-You do **not** need to configure this if their usage is limited to accessing ActivityPub instances that do not have such requirements.
+You do **not** need to configure this if the usage on your RSS-Bridge instance is limited to accessing ActivityPub instances that do not have such requirements.
+While the majority of ActivityPub instances don't have them at the time of writing, the situation may change in the future.

 ## Configuration